-When you want to support a friend or family member with depression, it can be easy to fall into the role of rescuer or saviour.
-You could throw all your energy and spare time into supporting them, but long term this is very unlikely to help their mental health.
+When you want to support a friend or family member with depression, it can be easy to fall into the role of rescuer or savior.
+You could throw all your energy and spare time into supporting them, but long term, this is very unlikely to help their mental health.

 Rather than being a rescuer, think of yourself as their support crew.
 Just as athletes have a team behind them to support their sporting achievements, you can support your friend or relative in making their own progress with their mental health.
-If you rescue rather than support, they will never learn to put the steps in place that are required to succeed.
+If you rescue them rather than support them, they will never learn to put the steps in place that are required to succeed.

 Furthermore, your loved one will only start to feel better if they start to do the work themselves.

 It can be tempting to make comparisons with others in an attempt to help someone “snap out of it.”
 Statements that are designed to coax someone out of depression are likely to do more harm than good, though.